- How do GCA courses operate?

 The advantages of this approach are that GCA courses are always relevant and directly aligned to GAC strategic objectives.
 It also means that all of the courses are directly demand-driven and outcome-oriented.
 Every GCA course aligns with a number of GAC TIME CSFs to ensure consistency in the delivery of our strategic management system.

 Additionally, courses are reviewed regularly to ensure that resources and activities are up-to-date and continue to meet the stated learning objectives.

-GCA eLearning courses require approximately five hours per week for all courses.
+GCA eLearning courses require approximately five hours per week for most courses.
 It is the expectation of the GAC Group Management that all GAC employees are provided with sufficient time to complete the core requirements of each course within working hours.
 In order to establish higher results, participants are encouraged to fully complete all activities, and additional personal time may be required outside of working hours.

 As per the guidelines set by GAC Corporate HQ and the GCA Governance Board, GCA is a cost-recovery centre of GAC.

 While there is no cost to participants directly, companies pay a course fee for each course position filled.

 These contributions/investments take into account prevailing market conditions of each relevant country concerned.
 That stated intention of GCA is to ensure that all costs are extremely competitive with commercial learning providers, promoting maximum participation rates in our Corporate Academy, irrespective of geographical and financial boundaries.

 GCA courses are in high demand and as such, places are allocated on a first-come first-serve basis.
 If you are interested in attending a particular course, please contact your local GCA Liaison Officer (GLOs) or contact GCA directly.
 A nomination file with mandatory information is sent to GCA.
 Please consult your GLO for local approvals process.